 Request Ctl[0:1] (at C B or later) PHY behavior Link action Fair, Priority Receive If arbitration acceleration is enabled, and the incoming packet is null or has no more than 8 bits, then request retained, otherwise request discarded as soon as the PHY determines that the incoming packet has more than 8 bits.
 Request always discarded if arbitration acceler- ation is not enabled.
-Continue to monitor for the next change on $Ctl[0:1]$ if request retained Once the LINK starts shifting out the fair or priority LREQ, both the LINK and the PHY monitor the $Ctl[0:1]$ lines to determine if the LREQ is to be cancelled.
-On every rising edge of SCLK from C B onwards, if Receive is asserted on $Ctl[0:1]$ and enhanced arbitration is not enabled in the PHY, the request is cancelled.
-If enhanced arbitration is enabled in the PHY, then the request is cancelled only if the received packet is not greater than 8 bits in length.
-Grant Arbitration won Transmit packet Idle, Status Retain the request unless a bus reset was reported in the status.
+Continue to monitor for the next change on $Ctl[0:1]$ if request retained Once the LINK starts shifting out the fair or priority LReq, both the LINK and the PHY monitor the $Ctl[0:1]$ lines to determine if the LReq is to be cancelled.
+On every rising edge of SCLK from C_B onwards, if Receive is asserted on $Ctl[0:1]$ and enhanced arbitration is not enabled in the PHY, the request is cancelled.
+If enhanced arbitration is enabled in the PHY, then the request is cancelled only if the received packet is greater than 8 bits in length.
+Grant Arbitration won Transmit packet Unless there was a bus reset, monitor Ctl[0:1] in anticipation of Grant.
+Immediate Immediate Grant ' Transmit the acknowledge packet Receive PHY is still transferring a packet; the request is retained Continue to receive packet, then monitor Ctl[0:1] in anticipation of Grant.
+Idle, Status Retain the request unless a bus reset was reported in the status.
 Unless there was a bus reset, monitor Ctl[0:1] in anticipation of Grant.
+Isochronous Transmit, Idle (driven by link) Request retained by PHY Monitor Ctl[0:1] after releasing the interface.
+Grant Arbitration won Transmit packet Receive Request retained by PHY Monitor Ctl[0:1] Status Request discarded if status indicates subaction gap (this is an error condition and should not occur), otherwise request retained unless status reports a bus reset Continue to monitor for the next change on Ctl[0:1] if request retained Idle Continue to monitor for the next change on Ctl[0:1]